Jetted and Turbulent Stellar Deaths: New LVK-Detectable Gravitational Wave Sources: Gravitational-waves from cocoons

-The off-axis GW emission from the energetic cocoon ($ E_c~\approx~2E_j~\simeq~4\times 10^{52} $~erg) is detectable out to distances as far as $ \approx 200 $~Mpc (Fig.~\ref{fig:cocoon}d), in agreement with Eq.~\ref{eq:cocoon} (to within a factor of two).
-For on-axis observers the GW detection horizon of such cocoons is much smaller $ \approx 10 $~Mpc, owing to the low degree of non-axisymmetry which renders a direct on-axis detection unlikely.
-We use our numerical result to calibrate Eq.~\ref{eq:cocoon}, assuming a linear scaling of the strain amplitude with the cocoon energy\footnote{We neglect secondary effects on the cocoon-powered GW emission, such as the density profile of the star and turbulent mixing, that may affect the cocoon shape and its GW spectrum, and cause deviations from the linear scaling shown in Eq.~\ref{eq:cocoon}.},
+Figure~\ref{fig:cocoon}a,b shows a 3D mass density rendering of the cocoon after breakout from the star at $ t_b \approx 2.5 $~s, taken from \citet{Gottlieb2022b}.
+Similar to its pre-breakout shape in Fig.~\ref{fig:3Dmaps}, the cocoon is asymmetric when observed off-axis (Fig.~\ref{fig:cocoon}a), and near-axisymmetric when observed on-axis (Fig.~\ref{fig:cocoon}b).
+Fig.~\ref{fig:cocoon}d shows that the on-axis emission exhibits a distinct peak at $ 10~{\rm Hz} \lesssim f \lesssim 100~{\rm Hz} $, whereas the off-axis spectrum is rather flat with sporadic peaks in the same frequency range.
+The off-axis emission is stronger by 1-2 orders of magnitude than the on-axis emission, and by 2 orders of magnitude than the GW emission from CCSNe \citep{Abdikamalov2020}.
+Following Eq.~\eqref{eq:h}, we assume linear scaling of the strain amplitude with the outflow energy and calibrate the strain amplitude\footnote{We neglect secondary effects on the GW emission, such as the density profile of the star and turbulent mixing, that may affect the cocoon shape and its GW spectrum, and cause deviations from the linear scaling shown in Eq.~\eqref{eq:h}.},